Defaultplayer001/rosedit/readme.md

 #**Credits**

 /u/hontro for finding editing mode and patching the executables.

-Star-LoRED (/u/Defaultplayer001) for writing an in-depth documentation for editing mode.
+Star-LoRED (/u/Defaultplayer001) for writing an in-depth documentation for editing mode and work in the patch.
 #**Supported versions**

 0.25